bryansturdivant/Midterm/README.md

 - Comment posting with user attribution
 - Display names and profile colors shown in comments - Colors don't always update after the comment has already been left
 - Timestamps for all comments
+- Comment Pagination - Only showing 10 comments per page
-- Maximum comment length validation (500 characters) - Tried to make this work, but it doesn't actually.
+- Maximum comment length validation (500 characters) - Tried to make this work in time for the assignment, but its not quite there

-### Partially Implemented Features
+### Partially Implemented Features and known Bugs

-**Comment Pagination**
-- Code implemented but not functioning properly
-- Intended to show 5 comments per page with Previous/Next navigation
-- Pagination controls present in UI

 **Comment Truncation**
 - Code implemented for 200-character preview with "Read More" functionality